Palo Cathedral: The Augustinian years

-In 1768, the Jesuit missionaries who labored the two island-provinces of Samar and Leyte and other islands in the Visayas were expelled by King Charles III of Spain by virtue of the royal order called the pragmatic sanction.
+In 1768, the Jesuit in Samar, Leyte and other islands in the Visayas were expelled by King Charles III of Spain by virtue of the royal order called the pragmatic sanction.
 The pope also declared his bull of expulsion.
 (See Suppression of the Society of Jesus).

-Palo became under the administration of the Augustinian friars, who inherited the stone church built by the Jesuits. the first Augustinian friar who arrived Palo was Fray Matias Rosel, O.S.A., who came from Andalusia, Spain.
-The erudite Augustinian fray Agustin Maria de Castro, O.S.A., described the pueblo of Palo as having six hundred tribute payers.
+Palo came under the administration of the Augustinian friars, who inherited the stone church built by the Jesuits.
+The first Augustinian friar who arrived in Palo was Fray Matias Rosel, O.S.A., who came from Andalusia, Spain.
+The Augustinian Fray Agustin Maria de Castro, O.S.A., described the pueblo of Palo as having six hundred tribute payers.
 The church is beautiful and very furnished with carved silver and ornaments and is dedicated to La Transfiguracion del Senor Jesucristo.
 It has also a good house (convent) and surrounded stone wall prepared with good weaponries.
 He also said that the town has much wine (tuba) and coconut oil.
 The townspeople raised many pigs and chickens, and they trade in the sea.